andrew/ultimate-awesome/README.md

 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [AVS-awesome-vehicle-security-](https://github.com/TheRipperJhon/AVS-awesome-vehicle-security-) - UNA LISTA SELECCIONADA DE RECURSOS PARA AUTOMOVIL.
 - [awesome-flexbox-tutorials](https://github.com/Tkachenko-School/awesome-flexbox-tutorials) - Top tutorials to learn Flexboxes for Frontend Development.
-- [awesome](https://github.com/touhid1/awesome) - Awesome lists about all kinds of interesting topics.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-peercoin](https://github.com/ulkas/awesome-peercoin) - A curated list of awesome Peercoin articles, libraries and resources.
 - [awesome-wealthtech](https://github.com/upstarter/awesome-wealthtech) - An Awesome lists of wealth-tech resources for quant traders and investors.